 For 17 years, I edited a women’s monthly magazine called New Woman and wrote my own column, Gut Reaction, dealing with political, social, women’s and children’s issues.
-I took a conscious decision to leave my day job in March 2015, to explore other writing avenues, and work on a larger canvas.
+I quit my day job in March 2015, to explore other writing avenues, and work on a larger canvas.
 I picked up the threads of my long-pending novel, while pursuing my other passions–yoga, and a nutrition re-education programme based on the principles of natural hygiene.
 These pursuits were tiny adventures in their own right, and I felt wonderful being an explorer of the world.

-I’m a walker and saunterer. l love exploring new places–the sights, sounds and smells of a place–on foot.
+I’m a walker and saunterer. l love exploring new places–the sights, sounds, smells, and the energy of a place–on foot.
 I enjoy cooking, and home-made food, and am to drudgery born.
 The Muse visits me only after have put my house in order.
 I have a deep interest in the process of writing, the rituals that facilitate it, the nuts, the bolts, the agonising wait with the pen poised in the air, or fingers itching to type.
 I am an unabashed stalker of writers and books.
-My recurring fantasy is about backpacking in the wilderness, living both in a tree house at Vengurla, in Konkan, and if I get braver as I age, retreating into a Himalayan cave.
+I fantasise about backpacking in the wilderness, living in a tree house at Vengurla, in Konkan, and if I get braver as I age, retreating into a Himalayan cave.
 I dream of growing my own food, and learning the language of the birds.

 My motto: Life is simple.
 Don’t complicate it.
 Be natural.